Stimulus with WebJars

 18. Generate a Micronaut Application Native Executable with GraalVM

-We will use GraalVM, the polyglot embeddable virtual machine, to generate a native executable of our Micronaut application.
+We will use GraalVM, an advanced JDK with ahead-of-time Native Image compilation, to generate a native executable of this Micronaut application.

-Compiling native executables ahead of time with GraalVM improves startup time and reduces the memory footprint of JVM-based applications.
+Compiling Micronaut applications ahead of time with GraalVM significantly improves startup time and reduces the memory footprint of JVM-based applications.

 Only Java and Kotlin projects support using GraalVM’s native-image tool.
 Groovy relies heavily on reflection, which is only partially supported by GraalVM.

 18.1.
-GraalVM installation
+GraalVM Installation

 The easiest way to install GraalVM on Linux or Mac is to use SDKMan.io.